- Computers & Software»

 Click Shrink and the partition process will initiate.

-When the Shrink process is complete, the Disk Management tool will show the now divided volume, with the new partition reading as unallocated.
+When the Shrink process is complete, the Disk Management tool will display new partitions as unallocated.

-Right click it and select Format from the drop down menu.
-Once format is complete, the new partition should show in the Computer shortcut.
+Right-click the new partition and select Format from the drop down menu.
+Once the format process is complete, the new partition should show in the Computer shortcut.

 Third party software can partition a hard drive disk better than Windows tools while allowing you to create desirable partition sizes.